groovybits/rscap/README.md

 keeping the ZeroMQ output clean without any non-legal TS/SMPTE2110 packets.
 Store metadata extracted in zeromq json headers (Cap'n Proto soon).
 Share out multicast to many clients for distributed stream processing.
 Zero pcap buffer copies are the target goal.

+Optionally the monitor process can output final json metrics to kafka for distributed probes sending to some kafka based centralized processing system for the data collected.

 ![rscap](https://storage.googleapis.com/gaib/2/rscap/rscap.png)

 ## This consists of two programs, a probe and a monitor client.